3 min read

 Conclusion

-Auditing privileged accounts is critical to maintaining a secure Azure AD environment.
+Auditing privileged accounts is critical to maintaining a secure Entra ID environment.
 Monitoring last sign-in activity data helps identify accounts no longer in use and reduces the risk of security breaches.
-With the help of PowerShell and the Microsoft Graph PowerShell module, administrators can easily retrieve last sign-in activity data for users and implement auditing scripts for different purposes.
+With the help of PowerShell and the Microsoft Graph PowerShell module, administrators can easily retrieve the last sign-in activity data for users and implement auditing scripts for different purposes.
 By regularly reviewing and updating privileged accounts, organizations can ensure that access to sensitive resources is granted only when necessary, minimizing the risk of security incidents.